EDUCBA

 Introduction to CEILING in Excel

-The ceiling function is another mathematical function in excel which is quite useful which is used for rounding off any decimal number closer to the value selected in the function but away from 0.
+The ceiling function is another mathematical function in Excel that is quite useful and is used for rounding off any decimal number closer to the value selected in the function but away from 0.
 RND function rounds off any decimal value to a whole number, whereas in the Ceiling function, we can choose the number to which extent we want to see the decimal number.
 We can either get the whole number or value in 0.5 formats.

-In simple terms, you are providing both number and significance number, and you are asking Excel to round up the given to the nearest multiple of given significance number.
+In simple terms, you provide both number and significance numbers and ask Excel to round up the given to the nearest multiple of the given significance number.

 For example: If the formula reads =CEILING (22, 8), it will return the value of 24.
 Now, let us break down the formula.

-If you multiply 8 with 3, the resulting number is 24.
-The supplied number is 22 what is the nearest multiple numbers of 8.
+If you multiply 8 by 3, the resulting number is 24.
+The supplied number is 22, and the nearest multiple numbers of 8.

 8 * 1 = 8 (Not nearest to 22)